 - all relevant site plans or diagrams

-Details of any Suspension of parking bays that are required to carry out the works
+Find details of any suspension of parking bays that are required to carry out the works.

-Once the application has been reviewed, you will be contacted with confirmation of the required fees.
+Once the application has been reviewed, you'll be contacted with confirmation of the required fees.
 You can then pay online or by telephone.

 A building materials licence is valid for four weeks.
 To extend, you'll need to re apply at least two weeks before your current licence's expiry date.